jehopark/FoDSxSMU/Day1_lecture_slides.md

----
-output:
-  pdf_document: default
-  html_document: default
----
-[Foundations of Data Science with Capstone at SMU, Summer 2021] Foundations of Data Science with Capstone at SMU
+[Foundations of Data Science with Capstone at SMU, Summer 2023] Foundations of Data Science with Capstone at SMU
 ========================================================
 author: Dr. Jeho Park
-date: July 4, 2021
+date: July 17, 2023
 autosize: true